gabriela-framework/gabriela/docs/README.md

 ````

 As you can see, we created the `state.someCondition` in the `validators` block and simply returned from
-the first middleware function in `preLogicTransormers`.
+the first middleware function in `preLogicTransormers` and only the second one is executed.

 In case you want to skip the entire middleware block and proceed to the next one, you can use the
 `skip` function.